Learn what transformational leadership is, how it inspires positive change within organizations, and how you can adopt this leadership style yourself.

 Particularly when it comes to inspiring a team, sparking innovation, and initiating change, transformational leadership can be an undeniably powerful approach to use.

 Transformational leaders believe in uniting their followers around their vision for change and then giving employees the autonomy to do their best work and support that progress.
-To recap, transformational leaders are:

 Change within an organization can be difficult to adjust to, but the transformational leadership model is a great way to not only spearhead that necessary shift, but to increase understanding of the change and actually get employees excited and invested in making it happen.